 It’s a sticky sweetener made with cane sugar that’s used mostly in UK recipes.
 You could try using a light agave nectar, but honestly, it’s the special golden syrup that makes this dessert so wonderful.
 I recommend trying to find it, even if you buy it online.

-They are very sweet, in a pecan pie way, but the lemon really lifts them up and makes this seem fancier.
-I’ll keep making them mini-sized to help me not eat too much at one sitting!
+They are very sweet, in a pecan pie sort of way, but the lemon lifts them up to a fancier and more sophisticated bite.
+I plan to keep making them mini-sized to help me not eat too much at one sitting.